-UNIT 14 - Digital Magazine Production - The assessment for this unit is a folder of evidence relating to the assignment brief, and is marked internally.
+UNIT 10 - Film - The assessment for this unit will be a report, film and director's cut relating to the assignment brief, and is marked internally.

 The way in which the course is designed enables students to work independently and "at their own pace" yet still in accordance with specific deadlines.